21 Secrets & Things to do in Tokyo, Japan

-These are my carefully selected 21 hidden secrets & best places in Tokyo which I've visited 4x times and includes gems like the Parasite Museum, Robot Restaurant, Kawaii Monster Cafe and tips for the vivid Tokyo nightlife.
+These are my carefully selected 21 hidden secrets & best things to do in Tokyo which I've visited 4x times and includes gems like the Parasite Museum, Samurai Show, Kawaii Monster Cafe and tips for the vivid Tokyo nightlife.

 Too many boring travel guides are available these days for Tokyo and are all-the-same, that's why I dug deep into this city to bring you the best hidden spots.